CompassSoftware/matrix-3/README.md

 # matrix-3

-Test are in Testrix.java, using jUnit.
+Tests are in Testrix.java, using JUnit.